Marner has 3 assists as Maple Leafs beat Bruins 4-2

 "Hard worker, great pro, great person," he added.
 "So important for this team it's not even funny and I'm not even talking about what he does on the ice.
 He's fantastic."

-Marleau got a standing ovation from the crowd after a video tribute in the first period.
+Marleau received a standing ovation after a video tribute in the first period.

-Boston's David Backes had an excellent chance early on but his shot clipped the top of the crossbar.
-Hyman needed some early repair work after Miller's stick came apart and a piece hit Hyman in the face.

-Toronto's Nazem Kadri hit the post with a backhand after being sent in alone by Dermott's stretch pass.
-Boston's Colby Cave hit the Toronto crossbar soon after with a shot through traffic.
+"That was amazing.
+It was unexpected, but it was greatly appreciated," he said.

-Dermott finally beat Jaroslav Halak with a shot through traffic at 17:44 for his first of the season after the Bruins' top line couldn't clear the puck.
+Dermott beat Jaroslav Halak with a shot through traffic 17:44 into the game for his first of the season after the Bruins' top line couldn't clear the puck.

 Boston, gaining momentum, outshot Toronto 10-0 to open the second before Toronto registered a shot midway through the period.
 Pastrnak, off a feed from Brad Marchand, tied it on the power play at 3:39